MaayanLab/clustergrammer/README.md

 });
 ```

 The visualization json format is defined [here](#clustergrammer-json-format).
-Clustergrammer can make more than one visualization per page, but each visualization requires its own container.
+Clustergrammer can make more than one visualization per page (see [example](multiple_clust.html)), but each visualization requires its own container.

 ## API Examples
 The page [index.html](index.html) and the corresponding script [load_clustergram.js](load_clustergram.js) show an example of how to make a full-screen visualization that resizes with the window.